kartikeyaa-k/Brand-Loading-Flutter-Package/README.md

 # brand_logo_loading

-This package will let you to add your brand logo to loading widget
+Add your brand logo as a loading bar with various customizable options with fancy animations.

 ## Getting Started